braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 #### Trigger messages

-Use custom event properties to narrow your audience further for a particular campaign or Canvas.
-For example, if you have an ecommerce application and want to send a message to a user when they abandon their cart, you could improve your target audience and allow for increased campaign personalization by adding a custom event property of `cart value`.
+Use custom event properties to further narrow your audience for a particular campaign or Canvas.
+For example, if you have an ecommerce application and want to send a message to a user when they abandon their cart, you can add a custom event property of `cart value` to improve your target audience and allow for increased campaign personalization.

 ![Custom event property filters for an abandoned card.
 Two filters are combined with an AND operator to send this campaign to users who abandoned their card with a cart value between 100 and 200 dollars][16]